Peru Travel Guide

 2. Check out Lima

 Lima is a chaotic and beautiful introduction to the country.
-Check out the trendy, vibrant Miraflores neighborhood that overlooks the Pacific and has plenty of restaurants and bars to try.
-Also, visit the Larco Museum to see its pre-Columbian artifacts, the Aliaga House for Peruvian art and artifacts, and Plaza Mayor for colonial beauty.
+Check out the vibrant Miraflores neighborhood that overlooks the Pacific and has plenty of restaurants and bars, visit the Larco Museum to see its pre-Columbian artifacts, the Aliaga House for Peruvian art and artifacts, and Plaza Mayor for colonial beauty.
 Tour the city’s colorful markets for both food and shopping, wander around the world’s only Cat Park, or check out the Park of Love for good luck in love.
 At night, head to the artsy Barranco district for the nightlife and try a local drink with pisco, a local brandy.
-The city is a foodie hub too so don’t forget to try the ceviche!
+The city is also considered one of the gastronomic centers of the world so save some money for fine dining.
+Here’s a list of some places I love.

 3. Fly over the Nazca Lines

 The Nazca Lines are a series of ancient geoglyphs that dominate the San José desert and Nazca Valley.
-There are over 10,000 lines and 300 different plant and animal figures that make up this UNESCO World Heritage Site.
-No one really knows how they got there (maybe aliens?) but the park itself is free to visit.
-If you want to splash out and get a better view, take a scenic helicopter or plane tour (they cost around 400 PEN).
+Over 10,000 lines and 300 different plant and animal figures make up this UNESCO World Heritage Site.
+No one really knows how they were created (maybe aliens? lol).
+The best way to see them is to take a scenic helicopter or plane tour (flights cost around 400 PEN) and last about thirty minutes.

 4. Relax at Lake Titicaca

 This stunning lake covers over 7,790 square kilometers (3,000 square miles) and sits at 3,810 meters (12,500 feet) above sea level, making it the world’s largest high-altitude lake.
-With deep blue water and spectacular sunsets across the lake lined with snowy mountains, this lake attracts people from all over the world to the nearby towns, which offer a mix of colonial architecture and bustling markets.
-There are three islands on the lake that are home to pre-Inca ruins: Isla del Sol, Taquile, and Amantani.
+With deep blue water and spectacular sunsets across the lake, this place attracts people from all over the world.
+The nearby towns offer a mix of colonial architecture and bustling markets and there are three islands on the lake that are home to pre-Inca ruins: Isla del Sol, Taquile, and Amantani.
 Every year, the Peruvian side of Lake Titicaca at Puno celebrates the Fiesta de la Virgen de Candelaria in February.
-However, the best and driest time to visit is June, July, and August.
+However, the best and driest time to visit is June–August.

 5. Hike the Colca Canyon

-Colca Canyon is the second deepest canyon in the world, located about 4 hours outside Arequipa.
+Colca Canyon is the second deepest canyon in the world, located about four hours outside the town of Arequipa.
 At 3,270 meters deep (10,728 feet), it’s said to be twice as deep as the Grand Canyon at certain parts.
 This is a great place to spot Andean condors in the early mornings, and unlike the Grand Canyon, Colca is habitable.
-This place is definitely worth at least a day trip and easily reached with a tour, but you can also take the bus yourself to Cabanaconde.
-For a 2-3 day hiking tour where you can also see the local villages, hot springs, national reserve, and see llamas and condors, expect to pay around 150-200 PEN.
+This place is definitely worth at least a day trip and easily reached with a tour, but you can also take the bus yourself to Cabanaconde and explore on your own.
+For a 2–3 day hiking tour where you can also see the local villages, hot springs, national reserve, and llamas and condors, expect to pay around 150–200 PEN.
 The entrance fee to the canyon is another 70 PEN.

 Other Things to See and Do in Peru